Quantum measurement incompatibility in subspaces: Measurement incompatibility in subspaces

 Together with the two extreme scenarios, it is possible to have incompatible measurements in dimension $d$, which become compatible or incompatible depending on the truncation.
 Arguably, this represents the least surprising (and probably most common) form of incompatibility in subspaces.

-Formally, we are searching for a measurement assemblage $\{M_{a_x|x}\}_{a_x,x}$ that is incompatible in dimension $d$, with the property that the truncation $\{P_n M_{a_x|x}P_n\}_{a_x,x}$ to an $n$-dimensional strict subspace is compatible for some $P_n$ and incompatible for some other $\tilde P_n$.
+Formally, we are searching for a measurement assemblage $\mathcal M$ that is incompatible, with the property that the truncation $\mathcal M_n^U$, with fixed $2\leq n<d$, is compatible for some $U$ and incompatible for some other $\tilde U$.
 The most naive way of finding such examples is to add together (as a direct sum) a compatible and an incompatible measurement assemblage.
 Now, projections onto the components of the direct sum yield measurement assemblages that have different compatibility properties, i.e., one is compatible and one is incompatible.
+We note that this structure can be also realised through the concept of commutativity domain, as characterised by a theorem of Ylinen \cite{Yli85}.

-There are however less trivial examples, and we will discuss one of them in detail when demonstrating the inequivalence betwenen joint measurability and coexistence for qubit POVMs.
+There are however less trivial examples, and we will discuss one of them in detail when demonstrating the inequivalence between joint measurability and coexistence for qubit POVMs.